sternSargentRA/pyTM/Docs/source/seppo/D_Evans_model.rst

 This lecture describes *history-dependent public policies* and some of their representations

-We study these objects in the context of a model in which a benevolent tax authority is forced to raise a prescribed present value of revenues by imposing a distorting flat rate tax on the output of a competitive representative firm that faces costs of adjusting its output.
+We study these objects in the context of a model in which a benevolent tax authority is forced

+    * to raise a prescribed present value of revenues

+    * to do so by imposing a distorting flat rate tax on the output of a competitive representative firm

-That the firm lives within a competitive equilibrium imposes restrictions on the tax authority.
+That the firm lives within a competitive equilibrium and faces costs of adjustment imposes restrictions on the tax authority.
 [1]_

 Two sources of history dependence
 ==================================